-Overall, this article gives a short analysis of the customs duties in Turkey.
+Overall, this article gives a short analysis of the customs duties in Turkey and Customs duty Turkey.
 Undoubtedly, Turkey presents several advantages to exporters or importers.
 Indeed Turkey enjoys a business-friendly environment and low production costs at the nexus of Asia and Europe.
 In the meantime, entrepreneurs must undertake certain legal customs.

 Regarding generally customs procedures in Turkey, see our article on ‘Customs Clearances in Turkey’.

 Regarding the main benefits of investing in Turkey, see our article on Is Turkey Safe for Investment?: Six Advantages to Grow Your Business in Turkey.